wavefrontHQ/docs/index.md

 Welcome to the Wavefront documentation site!

 * New users usually start with [What is Wavefront?](wavefront_introduction.html) or [Docs and Dashboards Overview](documentation_getting_started.html).
-* Even if you don't usually read docs, have a look at the [Wavefront Query Language Quick Reference](https://docs.wavefront.com/query_language_reference.html).
+* Even if you don't usually read docs, have a look at the [Wavefront Query Language Quick Reference](query_language_reference.html) or look at [individual reference pages](label_reference%20page.html)
 * Ready to try for yourself?
 Sign up for a [free trial](http://wavefront.com/sign-up/?utm_source=docs.vmware.com&utm_medium=referral&utm_campaign=docs-front-page){:target="_blank" rel="noopenner noreferrer"}!

 You can explore the documentation in the nav bar hierarchy on the left.
 Each topic also has one or more labels that offer a non-hierarchical way to browse.
 Click the buttons below to view all topics with that label.